 - What are your target customers’ steps and strategies for planning a vacation?

-- What tools and resources are they using to help them manage travel logistics?
+- What tools and resources are they currently using to help them manage travel logistics?

 Their views on broader topics related to your product

-- What role does travel play in their lives?
-What are their goals in traveling, and how have they changed over time?
+- What are customers’ goals in traveling, and how have they changed over time?

 - How do they think about and define “vacation”?
 What expectations do they bring?